ptraverse/mangocurry/readme.md

 * Wikipedia: "Operationally, a closure is a record storing a function together with an environment".
 * Basically it means a function that has an environment of its own.
 Inside the environment, there is at least one bound variable.
 * In the world of Finite State Machines, a closure would be a symbol that represents a function and its parameter(s), as well as symbols to represent the environment (at least one bound variable outside the function).
 * TLDR; A closure is a function and some pertinent variables that are OUTside of the function.
+The fact that the function can access those variables outside its own local scope is what makes it a closure.

 ### What's Currying Then?
 * Currying refers to the process of transforming a function with multiple arity into the same function with less arity. [link](https://medium.com/@kbrainwave/currying-in-javascript-ce6da2d324fe)